ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/04-growth-rates.md

 $n^b$.

-We can get some further insight into relative growth rates for various algorithms from the following table.
+We can get some further insight into relative growth rates for various algorithms from table @tbl:growth-rates below.
 Most of the growth rates that appear in typical algorithms are shown, along with some representative input sizes.
 Once again, we see that the growth rate has a tremendous effect on the resources consumed by an algorithm.

-:::: {#GrowthTable}
-::: topic
-#### Table: Growth rates

-This table shows costs for representative growth rates.

         n         $\log\log n$   $\log n$     $n$         $n\log n$       $n^2$      $n^3$     $2^n$
 ---------------- -------------- ---------- ---------- -----------------  ---------  ---------- --------------------